Professor Gustav Markkula

 - Location: Room 4.20f Driving Simulator, Physics Research Deck (68 Hillary Place)

 I am an engineer by training, and apply quantitative methods and models to the study of human behaviour and cognition in road traffic.
-I have spent more than a decade in the automotive industry (Volvo), as a systems engineer, project manager, and technical specialist, working on various research & development projects relating to driving safety, driver distraction, human-machine interfaces, and driver behaviour in general.
+I have spent more than a decade in the automotive industry (Volvo), as a systems engineer, project manager, and technical specialist, working on research & development projects relating to driving safety, driver distraction, human-machine interfaces, and driver behaviour in general.
 During this time, I also pursued a PhD on the topic of mathematical modelling of driver behaviour, to support virtual testing of automotive safety system.
-In 2015 I joined the University of Leeds as Associate Professor, to further expand this research.
+In 2015 I joined the University of Leeds to further expand this research.
+Since then, I have worked as a principal investigator and co-investigator on projects funded by EPSRC, the Wellcome Trust, and the EU, modelling for example how multisensory integration in driving simulators affect drivers’ vehicle control, how drivers take over control from semi-automated vehicles, the brain mechanisms underlying collision threat detection and steering, and how human pedestrians and drivers interact to resolve space-sharing conflicts.
+I collaborate with and act as a scientific advisor for a number of companies, in the automotive industry and elsewhere.

 I am always on the lookout for good prospective PhD students.
 If you have a project idea that relates to my research, or would like to hear project suggestions from me, don't hesitate to get in touch.